mAAdhaTTah/wpghs_test/_drafts/2015-09-28-recursive-closures-in-php.md

     widget widget widget

 Insofar as that graph has any meaning to anyone.
 Imagine this extending outwards, so there were many "types", each with 2 or 3 widgets, and each "kind" then has 2 or 3 "types".
 If any "type" has no widgets, it too gets disabled; same for "kind."
+And obviously, the total universe of things to sell has many kinds.

+So we need to go through each level, and check both that each item (a widget, a type, or a kind), is both active (as per the dates set) as well as has children (except for the widget level).
+If it's no longer active, we need to remove it as well as all of its children from being displayed on a webpage.

+One solution is to just create a method for this purpose to call itself, but then you have to go off to another location to look at the code, which isn't particularly useful if you're

 [^1]:
     Specifics redacted to protect the guilty.